raymonable/mocapV2/docs/README.md

 ### `/trackers/live`

 Fetches the current position of trackers.<br>
-`cframe` is relative to the Roblox CFrame format.
+`cframe` is relative to the Roblox CFrame format, and is simply a 3x4 matrix.

 ## Mocap